aluxnimm/outlookcaldavsynchronizer/README.md

 ### Changelog ###

+#### 4.1.0 ####
+- Released 2021/05/12
+- New features
+	- New Addressbook Profile handling for Profile Type Swisscom.
+	- Use Google oauth library for authentication in Swisscom profile.
+	- Update Google NuGet libraries.
+- Bug fixes
+	- Set CurrentUICulture in CompontentContainer startup to avoid issues where Localization didn't work in some dialogs, e.g. github issue 241.
+	- Improve naive string handling in vcard parser library, fixed performance issues when syncing large pictures, github isse 299.

 #### 4.0.0 ####
 - Released 2020/11/30
 - **WARNING**: This release is a major upgrade and needs .NET framework 4.8 as minimal requirement.
 Automatic upgrade won't work if you still have only .NET framework 4.6.1 installed.
 Install and upgrade manually in that case!